DigitalRiver/react-atlas/README.md

 ```

 Local documentation will be available at http://localhost:8081/

+## Authors and Contributors

+The project is being initially developed and maintained by the DR UX team.

+If you are interested in contributing to the project, please read our [Contributing Guidelines](https://github.digitalriverws.net/ux/react-atlas/blob/master/CONTRIBUTING.md)

+This project is developed on Node 4.2.2+.
+Look into using [nvm-windows](https://github.com/coreybutler/nvm-windows) or [n](https://github.com/tj/n) to handle different node versions.

 ## License
 This project is licensed under the terms of the [MIT license](https://github.com/react-toolbox/react-toolbox/blob/master/LICENSE).